Massachusetts smallpox epidemic

-The Massachusetts smallpox epidemic or Colonial epidemic was a smallpox outbreak that hit Massachusetts in 1633.
+The Massachusetts smallpox epidemic or colonial epidemic was a smallpox outbreak that hit Massachusetts in 1633.
 Smallpox outbreaks were not confined to 1633 however, and occurred nearly every ten years.
-Smallpox is caused by two different types of variola viruses: variola major and variola minor.
+Smallpox was caused by two different types of variola viruses: variola major and variola minor.
+The disease was hypothesized to be transmitted due to an increase in the immigration of European settlers to the region who brought Old World smallpox aboard their ships.